Dosage Form: capsule

 Fenofibric acid is primarily conjugated with glucuronic acid and then excreted in urine.
 A small amount of fenofibric acid is reduced at the carbonyl moiety to a benzhydrol metabolite which is, in turn, conjugated with glucuronic acid and excreted in urine.

-Fenofibrate acid from Fenofibrate Capsules is eliminated with a half-life of 23 hours, allowing once daily dosing.
+Fenofibrate acid from fenofibrate is eliminated with a half-life of 23 hours, allowing once daily dosing.

-Renal Impairment: The pharmacokinetics of fenofibric acid was examined in patients with mild, moderate, and severe renal impairment.
-Patients with severe renal impairment (creatinine clearance [CrCl] ≤ 30 mL/min or estimated glomerular filtration rate [eGFR] < 30 mL/min/1.73m2) showed 2.7-fold increase in exposure for fenofibric acid and increased accumulation of fenofibric acid during chronic dosing compared to that of healthy subjects.
-Patients with mild to moderate (CrCl 30-80 mL/min or eGFR 30-59 mL/min/1.73m2) renal impairment had similar exposure but an increase in the half-life for fenofibric acid compared to that of healthy subjects.
-Based on these findings, the use of fenofibrate should be avoided in patients who have severe renal impairment and dose reduction is required in patients having mild-to-moderate renal impairment [see Dosage and Administration (2.4)].
+The pharmacokinetics of fenofibric acid was examined in patients with mild, moderate, and severe renal impairment.
+Patients with severe renal impairment (creatinine clearance [CrCl] ≤ 30 mL/min or estimated glomerular filtration rate [eGFR] < 30 mL/min/1.73m2) showed 2.7 fold increase in exposure for fenofibric acid and increased accumulation of fenofibric acid during chronic dosing compared to that of healthy subjects.
+Patients with mild to moderate (CrCl 30 to 80 mL/min or eGFR 30 to 59 mL/min/1.73m2) renal impairment had similar exposure but an increase in the half-life for fenofibric acid compared to that of healthy subjects.
+Based on these findings, the use of fenofibrate should be avoided in patients who have severe renal impairment and dose reduction is required in patients having mild to moderate renal impairment [see Dosage and Administration (2.4)].

 Table 2 describes the effects of co-administered drugs on fenofibric acid systemic exposure.
 Table 3 describes the effects of co-administered fenofibric acid on exposure to other drugs.

-Table 2 Effects of Co-Administered Drugs on Fenofibric Acid Systemic Exposure from Fenofibrate or Fenofibrate Administration
+Table 2 Effects of Co-Administered Drugs on Fenofibric Acid Systemic Exposure from Fenofibrate Administration

 |Co-Administered Drug||Dosage Regimen of Co-Administered Drug||Dosage Regimen of Fenofibrate||Changes in Fenofibric Acid Exposure|